What is Airwave?

 Does Blu Eye work abroad?

-Blu Eye works all over Europe and partially in the countries below:
+Blu Eye alerts you to emergency services in the countries listed below:

 Blu Eye does not work in: